Richard Webber: Background

-Richard Webber was born in 1954, the oldest of three children.
-His siblings are former hardware store owner Chris Webber, the father of his now-deceased niece, Sabrina and an unnamed younger sister.
-His mother was a music teacher and former receptionist Gail Webber, who played the cello.
-Gail (born 1918) died at age 46, when Richard was ten years old (circa 1964).
-Richard is not close to his younger siblings; they believe he thinks he is better than they are because he is a doctor.
-It is not known what inspired Webber to become a doctor or surgeon.
+Richard Webber was born in 1954, the eldest of three children.
+His siblings include his brother Chris Webber, a former hardware store owner, and an unnamed younger sister.
+Chris is the father of Richard's niece, Sabrina, who has since died.
+Richard's mother, Gail Webber, was a music teacher and former receptionist who played the cello.
+Gail was born in 1918 and died from colon cancer at the age of 46 when Richard was only ten years old, around 1964.